- Leather Types

 If you have any question please contact me.

-From reading records we know that buff leather could only be tanned during the spring and fall.
-This is due to the liming process that requires mild weather.
-This was a difficult and time consuming tanning process.
 After the Mexican war when the amount buff ordered fell off dramatically and when the army wanted more in the later 1850's tanner were not interested.
 This is the reason that the army switched to waxed leather in 1858.
 In a letter from G. Bomford Bt Col. of April 17, 1828 states that: As this kind of leather (buff) is unsalable, except for the public service.
 This shows that tanner were not willing to stock buff leather due to lack of sales to any other individuals beyond the Ordnance Dept.

 Buff leather according to the Ordnance Dept. should be of a firm consistency, and should not be Spongy.